Salish Weavers Guild: Community

 The Salish Weavers Guild ultimately brought people together, regardless of where they were from or what particular community they were members of, to work towards a same goal.
 The Salish Weavers Guild promoted community on all levels.
 One particular way was through the Chilliwack community.
 Every year that the guild operated, members would attend and host exhibitions.
 The Edenbank farm had an exhibition in the summer where weavers would display their work and demonstrate spinning and weaving.
 Similarly, there was the Annual Chilliwack fair where the women would enter contests and sell their products.
 The gathering of individuals and families from various Stó:lō communities, as a result of the Salish Weavers Guild, created community and camaraderie within the Stó:lō Nation itself.

-Indigenous women organizations such as the Salish Weaver's Guild were central to the health and healing of Aboriginal communities in the latter half of the twentieth century.
+Indigenous women's organizations such as the Salish Weaver's Guild were central to the health and healing of First Nations communities in the latter half of the 20th century.